JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2022-10-17-legner_confidentiality_en.md

 ## Description

-This is a Legal Named Entity Recognition Model to identify the Subject (who), Action (web), Object(the indemnification) and Indirect Object (to whom) from Warranty clauses.
+This is a Legal Named Entity Recognition Model to identify the Subject (who), Action (web), Object(the indemnification) and Indirect Object (to whom) from Confidentiality clauses.

 ## Predicted Entities